coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 ~~~~~~~~~~~~~~~~~~

 By default, sub-expressions are parsed as terms and the corresponding
-grammar entry is called :n:`@constr`.
+grammar entry is called ``constr``.
 However, one may sometimes want
 to restrict the syntax of terms in a notation.
 For instance, the
 following notation will accept to parse only global reference in
 position of :g:`x`: